Skip to content

 Negative prompt

-When you add negative prompt, what happens is that its basically appended to prompt just using negative weights.
-This makes model "steer away" from terms in negative prompt, but to do so it first has to INTRODUCE them to the context.
+When you add a negative prompt, it is appended to the prompt with negative weights.
+This makes the model steer away from those terms, but it still has to represent them in context first.

-All-in-all, negative prompts are useful to steer model away from certain concepts, but should not be used as a "general purpose long negative prompt"
+Negative prompts are useful for steering away from specific concepts, but they should not be treated as a general-purpose long list.

 Prompt attention

-E.g, If your prompt has 10 words and you're raising attention to 5 of them, you're basically telling the model average weight of the prompt is massive.
-Common result?
-Overbaked images.
+If your prompt has 10 words and you increase attention on 5 of them, average prompt weight becomes too high.
+A common result is overbaked images.

-Also, keep in mind that adding extremely strong attention modifiers such as (((xyz))) or (xyz:1.5) will make model completely loose concept of prompt as a whole.
+Also note that very strong attention modifiers such as (((xyz))) or (xyz:1.5) can make the model lose the overall prompt intent.

 Model Specific Tips